 Thomas P. O'Brien, III

-Board Member, Louisville, KY
+Chairman, Louisville, KY

 Mr. O’Brien is a member of the Intellectual Property and Business Litigation Practice with the law firm Frost Brown Todd, LLC.
 Tom represents corporations, large and small, and entrepreneurs in a variety of areas including patent, trademark and copyright infringement suits, trade secret actions, complex commercial litigation matters, unfair competition and franchise litigation.